2021 CFL global draft: Background

-For the 2021 CFL season, teams are required to keep two global players on the active roster and up to three on the practice roster.
+For the 2021 CFL season, teams were required to keep two global players on the active roster and up to three on the practice roster.
 Global players are required to sign their first contracts for a length of two years plus a one-year club option.

 Trades

 In the explanations below, (D) denotes trades that took place during the draft, while (PD) indicates trades completed pre-draft.